This way to the beach – in under two hours

-Scorchio!
-The sun has got his hat on (at long last) so we're thinking impromptu daytrip to the coast.
+The sun's making an appearance this weekend (at long last) so we're thinking impromptu, socially-distanced day trip to the coast.
 Who's in?

 This is definitely one of our family favourite.
 Mudeford is a stunner with its pristine white sands, enclosed by rocks and backed by candy-coloured beach huts.
-There’s a fantastic cafe called The Beach House across the sandspit (you can get a little ferry there) and a Noddy train to keep little ones amused.
+There’s a fantastic cafe called The Beach House across the sandspit which is open for takeaway ice creams, food and drinks.
 It’s roughly 1hr 30 mins away.

 Fun fact to whip out if you get stuck in traffic: Coldplay’s famous one-take video for Yellow, where Chris Martin walks/sings along a beach was filmed at Studland.
-There are four miles of divine sandy beaches here Middle Beach is an easy stroll from boutique hotel/restaurant The Pig, aka the perfect spot for a chichi G&T. Alternatively there’s plenty of watersports on offer at Knoll Beach, plus a 1km stretch for naturists, should you fancy letting it all hang out.
-It’ll take about 2 hrs away.
+There are four miles of divine sandy beaches here.
+Alternatively, there’s plenty of watersports on offer at Knoll Beach (opening at the end of June), plus a 1km stretch for naturists, should you fancy letting it all hang out.
+It’ll take about 2 hrs.

-A firm favourite with the family.
-I spent Mother’s Day here while the kids jumped the sand dunes and the dog paddled in the sea.
-West Wittering beach boasts wide, gently shelving golden sands, Blue Flag rating and ample parking, It is perfect for a family day out – even Kevin the Teenager couldn’t find fault with this one.
+A firm favourite with the family, West Wittering beach boasts wide, gently shelving golden sands, sand dunes, Blue Flag rating and ample parking, It is perfect for a family day out – even Kevin the Teenager couldn’t find fault with this one.
 Bring a picnic or BBQ, and loll on the grassy area behind the beach to take in views across to Chichester harbour.
-It’s a decent 1hr 4omin drive.
+It’s a decent 1hr 40min drive.

-You probably don’t need me to tell you about Brighton but don’t dismiss it as too far for a day trip – I can make it in two hours if I hammer it round the M25.
-It’s a pebbly beach of course but I don’t mind that when there’s so much else to do.
-All the cool kids live in Hove now, so head west for a slightly quieter beach and amazing pizza at Fatto A Mano on Church Street.
+You probably don’t need me to tell you about Brighton but don’t dismiss it as too far for a day trip – I can make it in two hours if I hammer around the M25.
+It’s a pebbly beach of course but that iconic view of the pier more than makes up for it and you won’t be finding sand in places you didn’t know you had..
+All the cool kids live in Hove now, so head west for a slightly quieter beach or Rottingdean.

 I get so distracted by the gorgeous greenery and cute ponies in the New Forest, I forget it does beaches too.
 It can be windy in Barton – it’s a prime para-gliding spot – so don’t forget to pack your kite.
-Above the safe, sandy beach, you can stroll along the clifftops and stop off at The Beachcomber Cafe, with its grassy garden and brilliant, massive fry-ups.
+It’s all a good spot for fossil hunting, so if you have any dino mad kids (or adults) that should could keep them busy for a bit.
+Above the safe, sandy beach, you can stroll along the clifftops.